Apostle Islands

 The Apostle Islands are a group of 22 islands in Lake Superior, off the Bayfield Peninsula in northern Wisconsin.
 The majority of the islands are located in Ashland County—only Sand, York, Eagle, and Raspberry Islands are located in Bayfield County.
 All the islands except for Madeline Island are part of the Apostle Islands National Lakeshore.
 The islands in Ashland County are all in the Town of La Pointe, except for Long Island, which is in the Town of Sanborn, while those in Bayfield County are in the Towns of Russell and Bayfield.

+Geology

+The Apostles are a continuation of the Bayfield Peninsula - sandstone that was laid down by ancient rivers over 500 million years ago.
+That peninsula was eroded in more recent times - possibly by water flowing beneath the ice of the continental glacier and certainly by Lake Superior storms - with remnants forming the Apostle Islands.